StevenMayher/431-2021/projectA/submissions.md

 232 | Shruti Raghunathan &	Norman Luc |	Assessing Environmental and Lifestyle Predictors of Low Birth Weight 233 | Steven Mayher &	Anna Magoline |	The Effects of College Education and Environmental Factors on Income Inequality 235 | Cyrus Nosrati &	Drake McFaul |	Understanding the Connections of Selected Variables towards Life Expectancy for Large States near Ohio
-147 | Jacob Rich |		Predictors for Adult Smoking in Great Lakes States 248 | Diya Yang & Carly Rose |	Socioeconomic, Educational, Health, Environmental Factors and Their Influence on Life Expectancy
+136 | Ryan McMaster	|	Assessing Substance Use Risk-Factors for Youth 147 | Jacob Rich |		Predictors for Adult Smoking in Great Lakes States 248 | Diya Yang & Carly Rose |	Socioeconomic, Educational, Health, Environmental Factors and Their Influence on Life Expectancy
-162 | Ziyin Zhao |		Predicting violent crime in Ohio and four Northeastern states 153 | Ria Tilve	|	County-level Health and Socioeconomic Factors on Life Expectancy in States with the Best Hospitals 257 | Audrey Zhu &	Ying Xiong |	Investigating Median Household Income and Potential Influencing Factors in Six States
+149 | Himani Sancheti |		Effect of Health Behavior, Clinical Care, and Economic factors on Frequent Mental Distress 153 | Ria Tilve	|	County-level Health and Socioeconomic Factors on Life Expectancy in States with the Best Hospitals 257 | Audrey Zhu &	Ying Xiong |	Investigating Median Household Income and Potential Influencing Factors in Six States 158 | Sneha Yamsani	|	Is Working at a Biotech Hub Associated with Shorter Life Expectancy?
+162 | Ziyin Zhao |		Predicting violent crime in Ohio and four Northeastern states

 ## Dr. Love needs to review the video again, but all other elements are graded for these submissions